mashiur2005/cci24032013/README.md

    `cd ccidist`

-4. Build the code
+4. Build the application

    `mvn clean package`

+   This will download all necessary packages, compile, and package the server

-5. Create the database:
+5. Create the database tables and populate them with some sample data.

+   This is the most shaky part of the installation, because you need to edit an sql script.
+   There is a script that will create the database, create it's tables, and insert some sample data into it.
+The script can be found here:

+   `ccidist/ccidist-model/src/main/resources/migration.sql`

+   The section "epub files" in the script inserts some sample epub files into the database.
+The script needs to be edited to provide the absolute path of these files.
+Do this by replacing the string <absolute-path> with the corresponding path on you machine.

-6. Make sure the application can access the database.
+6. Make sure the application can access the database

+   By default the application tries to connect to the database server with username 'root' and no password.
+   If your database server will not accept this, you can set the correct user name and password by editing the file

+   `ccidist/ccidist-ws/src/main/resources/META-INF/persistence.xml`

-7. Start the server: `mvn jetty:run`
+7. Start the server

+    `mvn jetty:run`

+8. Test that the server works

+   Point your browser at http://localhost:8080/cci